J0YY/the-world-unscripted/README.md

 # The Unscripted World Order (MVP)

 An LLM-enabled, turn-based geopolitical simulation with a strict separation between **true state** and **player-visible state**.
 The runtime intentionally models incomplete information (confidence, fog, and biased signals) while the engine maintains a canonical world.
-The LLM layer, using **Mistral AI,** is used for narrative synthesis and directive parsing, and is what makes this game possible.
+The LLM layer is used for narrative synthesis and directive parsing, and is what makes this game possible.

+## Built with X&Immersion's AI Assistant

+This project was developed using **[X&Immersion's](https://www.xandimmersion.com/) AI Assistant** — a secure, private copilot that integrates directly into the studio workflow.
+X&Immersion builds tailored AI tools for game studios, matching the right open-source models to specific use cases rather than offering one-size-fits-all solutions.
+Their assistant supports code generation & debugging, internal design Q&A, game doc summarization, narrative assistance, worldbuilding, and NPC dialogue & roleplay.

+The assistant was used throughout the entire development process — from architecture design and engine implementation to UI development, debugging, and iterative feature work.
+All code in this repository was written with the aid of the AI assistant.

+## Built with Neocortex — Virtual Assistants

+We also used **Neocortex — Virtual Assistants** for deploying intelligent assistants that understand context and handle complex, multi-step interactions.
+Neocortex was used for the game's interrogation and diplomacy flows, where context tracking across turns is critical.
+The integration is preserved in `db/llm.ts` (commented out) — we switched to OpenAI for the deployed version due to available free credits.

+## Built with Mistral AI

+We developed and tested extensively with **Mistral AI** during the hackathon.
+Mistral's fast inference and strong structured-output support (`response_format: json_object`) via their `POST /v1/chat/completions` endpoint made it our primary provider for narrative synthesis, directive parsing, and briefing generation.
+The Mistral integration is preserved in `db/llm.ts` (commented out) — we switched to OpenAI for deployment due to available free credits.

 ![gif1](https://github.com/user-attachments/assets/9f20dbb2-8328-43d9-bf84-e3a168704d8b)